-I regularly hear from men who are “suddenly and without warning” receiving either divorce papers, or a warning that their wife is going to file.
+I regularly hear from men who “suddenly and without warning” receive either divorce papers, or a warning their wife is going to file.
 Often these men are honestly caught completely unaware – they had no idea their wife was unhappy in their marriage.
-Never mind that anyone looking on would have seen it, they really were oblivious.
+Never mind anyone looking on would have seen it, they really were oblivious.

 Usually the wife made noise about being unhappy in the past; sometimes a great deal of noise.
 Either her husband ignored her, or he made half-hearted efforts with no sustentative, long-term changes.
-Eventually she realised he was unwilling to change, and decided she either had to learn to live with things as they are or get out.
-Some start planning their leaving at that point, while most make an effort to live with it.
-Given that selfish people generally become more selfish with time, what she has to live with gets worse and worse, and eventually many of the “live with it” women also start to plan to leave.
-The thing is, once a woman accepts that her husband is not going to change, she stops complaining.
-All too often men take this as an indication that everything is fine now, and this is why they are so shocked when their wife files for divorce months or years later.
+Eventually she decided he was unwilling to change, so she either had to learn to live with things as they are or get out.
+Some start planning leaving then, while most make an effort to live with it.
+Given selfish people generally become more selfish with time, what she has to live with gets worse and worse, and eventually many of the “live with it” women also start to plan to leave.
+The thing is, once a woman decides her husband is not going to change, she stops complaining.
+All too often men take this as an indication everything is fine now, which is why they’re so shocked when their wife files for divorce months or years later.

 - 15% It’s only a matter of time, it will happen.